Healthcare: Neurology

 Content

 In all cases, the patient can activate or deactivate the DBS system by using a patient-friendly controller for their DBS that is provided by the manufacturer.
-Patients can also be given limited controls to make minor adjustments to their DBS on their own after discussing with their neurologist.
+Patients can also be given limited controls to make minor adjustments to their DBS on their own at the discretion of their neurologist.

 Content